CarelSJ/DAT505-GitHub/TheFinalProject/README.md

 ### Forest city -- An environment simulator about future city planning ###

 I think this final project can be defined as *An audiovisual interactive composition*.
-Because I want players (experiencers) to feel an atmosphere - a sense of calm and relaxation.
+Because I want players (experiencers) to feel an atmosphere -- a sense of calm and relaxation.
 A feeling that in a geometric world, the soul is no longer bound by anything (work, city, crowd, fast-paced life, etc.).

-On the other hand, I think it can be regarded as a narrative environment simulator.
+On the other hand, I think it also can be regarded as *A narrative environment simulator*.
 Because nowadays, with the development of urbanization, buildings are getting taller and taller, and green plants are becoming scarcer and scarcer.
-Although more and more modernization is a manifestation of the progress of human civilization, I still hope that there will be more green vegetation or "shadow of natural ecology" in the city.
+Although more and more modernization is a manifestation of the progress of human civilization, I still hope that there will be more green vegetation or 'shadow of natural ecology' in the city.
 Therefore, I hope to use this work to show the concept of urban forest concisely.

+I built a complex of buildings by simple for loop, object combination and cloning -- a forest-centered complex.
+At the same time, through the combination of geometry and the setting of size and position, I construct the main body of the forest -- different kinds of trees, flowers and so on.
+The sky is made by gradient method.
+Then the use of particle effects to create a mysterious atmosphere of the forest, or it can be used as a forest in mitigating the 'heat island effect' of the city as a manifestation.
+Finally, it is accompanied by the work of *Nao Kakimoto* (a famous Japanese music producer) -- *Forest*.
+With the birds singing in the song, I hope that the players can more truly appreciate the theme I want to express in this work -- **An atmosphere of forest -- relaxed and peaceful, and the appeal to build a low-carbon city.**

+So I named this work *Forest City*.
+Geometric objects are bound together to form different objects by group method, and randomly generated in different ranges to form the whole work.
+In fact, if it's a VR-style immersion experience, it might be better.
+But in order to display the effect and theme of the work more conveniently, I used keyboard and mouse control methods.
+Through the first angle of view to show the overall picture of the work.
+Moreover, the concept and advantages of forest city are also described in the project (in html).

 ### Description of Creative Sources  ###

+The inspiration of this work comes from a disaster film I saw a long time ago, *2012*.From this film, we know the global warming caused by human industrial activities has become the consensus of all mankind.
+So I use the form of green ecological part surrounded by buildings to show that it is an organic combination of high density cities and returning to green nature in the future.

+By randomizing the color, quantity, size and texture of the object, the overall picture is richer and more harmonious.
+Players can control the movement and jump of characters through **W, A, S, D, SPACE** on the keyboard.
+Use **mouse** movement to control looking around.
+This part of the code refers to the official website *controls / pointerlock* case.
+At the same time, because the position of some objects in the scene is randomly generated, there may be overlap between objects.

+Finally, I sincerely hope you could like my work.

 ### Code - index.html ###
 [The Final Project _ Forest cityh - index.html](https://github.com/CarelSJ/DAT505-GitHub/blob/master/TheFinalProject/index.html)